farsonic/gemini-note-processor/README.md

 ## Usage

 Click the camera icon in the ribbon or right-click an image file to process with Gemini.
+If you press the camera icon in a desktop instance of Obsidian it will have the user select the image to import.
+If you are using an IOS device it will go directly to the camera to allow you to take a photo of the page.
+Android devices is still a work in progress as it looks like Obsidian doesn't request camera access when it is installed.

 ## Development
 ```bash